USS Daring: As a submarine chaser

 Arriving at Ulithi on 9 December 1944, PC-1591 escorted convoys to Guam, Saipan, Leyte, and the Palaus until 7 March 1945.
 She screened USS Pathfinder on a survey of Casiguran Bay, Luzon between 10 March and 5 April, then put into Saipan on 14 April.
 From 13 May to 24 August she escorted convoys between Saipan and Iwo Jima, and on 13 October cleared Saipan for the west coast, arriving at San Francisco, California, 13 November.

 Post-war deactivation

-She was decommissioned at Mare Island, California on 22 January 1946 and transferred to the Maritime Commission for disposal 18 March 1948.
+She was decommissioned at Mare Island, California on 22 January 1946 and transferred to the United States Maritime Commission for disposal 18 March 1948.

 Awards

 PC-1591 received one battle star for World War II service.